idemery/NetWinChatAndCast/README.md

 .NET Windows Forms Chat and Screen Casting using WCF Duplex This application is a host and a client.
 You can run the host on one machine and run multiple clients on same/different machines.

-*This is not a production ready application, it's a showcase on how to screen chast and transmit data using WCF Duplex.
+*Note: This is not a production ready application, it's a showcase on how to screen chast and transmit data using WCF Duplex.
 However you may use it with your team in a work environment.*

 ## How to run it
 This application is built on .NET Framework 4.5.